1919 Cincinnati Reds season: Regular season

 The Reds, who were looking to build off of a solid 68–60 record during the 1918 season, their highest winning percentage since 1904, started off the 1919 season with seven consecutive wins, and nine wins in their first 10 games, to take an early lead in the National League standings.
 The Reds did slump over their next 26 games, going 11–15 to drop their overall record to 20–16, and slipped into second place, four games behind the New York Giants.

 Cincinnati put together a record of 24–7 in their next 31 games, moving to a 44–23 record and into first place in the National League, just ahead of the Giants.
 By the end of July, despite a very strong 59–28 record, the Reds and Giants were tied for first place.

+On August 3, 1919, up 2.5 games on the second place Giants, 43,000 fans crowded into Redlands Field to see the Reds host the Giants.
+The official attendance was 31,363, but it was reported in the press, "Forty-three thousand baseball enthusiasts were wadded tightly into every conceivable corner that would hold a human being and it was not the fault of the rooting that the Reds lost."

 In August, the Reds begin to pull away from the Giants, as on August 26, Cincinnati had a record of 81-34 and had built a nine-game lead over New York.
 Also in August, there were accusations that the teams playing the Reds were throwing their games to allow the Reds to win.
 The Reds continued to win in the last month of the season, and on September 18, Cincinnati defeated the Brooklyn Robins 2–0 to win their 93rd game of the season, which set a team record, besting the 92 wins the club had in 1898.
 Overall, Cincinnati finished the season with a 96–44 record, cruising to the National League pennant, as the team finished in first place for the first time since 1882.
 The Reds qualified for the 1919 World Series, as they would face the American League champions, the Chicago White Sox.